-But what should small companies consider when creating a website and what are the options available to them?
-You can find out in today’s Watermann Media Guide.
+But what should small-scale businesses consider when creating a website and what are the options available to them?
+You can find out in today‘s Watermann Media Guide.

 Why is a website so valuable for small businesses?

-The number of small and micro enterprises in Germany in 2017 was around 3.4 million, most of which were in the retail sector.
-How many of them have a website is difficult to determine.
-However, it is a fact that a total of 66% of all German companies have a website – and the trend is rising.
-This is not surprising, as the Internet already has an irreplaceable value in society.
-Small and medium-sized companies use it, among other things, to acquire customers and employees or to find business partners.
-Larger companies communicate almost exclusively via the Internet with their shareholders and lenders.
+The number of small-scale and micro enterprises in Germany in 2017 was around 3.4 million, most of which were in the retail sector.
+How many of them maintain a website is difficult to determine.
+However, it is a fact that a total of 66% of all German companies owns a website – and the trend is rising.
+This is not a surprise, as the Internet already has an irreplaceable value in society.
+Small and medium-sized ventures use it, among other things, to acquire customers and employees or to find business partners.
+Global companies communicate almost exclusively via the Internet with their shareholders and lenders.

-The value of a website is therefore quite high for most small companies – regardless of the industry and their own goals.
-If you’ve missed the trend so far, a little research will show you that most competitors already have a website.
+The value of a website is therefore considerably high for most small companies – regardless of the industry and their own goals.
+If you’ve missed the trend so far, a little research will show you that most competitors already maintain a website.

-- Provides a quick overview of a company
+- Provide a brief overview of a company.

-- Allows you to stay in touch with your customers
+- Make it possible to stay in touch with customers.

 How should a website look like?